andreinitescu/XFItemsControl/README.md

 # Xamarin Forms ItemsControl

-A (very) naive tentative to implement an ItemsControl.
+A simple implementation of the ItemsControl in Xamarin Forms.

-If you don't know much about ItemsControl and what it's for, read MSDN docs: https://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol(v=vs.110).aspx
+If you don't know much about ItemsControl and what it's for, see the MSDN docs: https://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol(v=vs.110).aspx

 See video of this sample: https://www.youtube.com/watch?v=PMacCbmg51U

-It's a simple control, it has an `ItemsSource` and `ItemTemplate` properties to create child items, but it delegates their positioning to a `Layout<View>` instance.
+It's a simple control with little logic, it has an `ItemsSource` and `ItemTemplate` properties to create child items, but it delegates their positioning to a `Layout<View>` instance.
 It does not use any renderers.

 This allows displaying a bindable items source by any `Layout<View>` derived class.
 Xamarin Forms has some built-in layouts like `StackLayout`, `Grid`, `AbsoluteLayout`, `RelativeLayout`.